-Emerald’s annual GREEN Grant program provides eligible schools and non-profits an opportunity to win up to $40,000 in funding for the construction of new, non‐residential, renewable energy projects for eligible customer‐owners.
-Funding for the grant opportunity is derived from Emerald’s voluntary GREEN program by which customers can choose to support renewable energy development both in the Pacific Northwest and in our own communities.
+Emerald’s annual GREEN Grant program provides eligible schools and non-profits an opportunity to win up to $40,000 in funding for the construction of new, non‐residential, renewable energy projects.
+Funding for the grant opportunity is derived from Emerald’s voluntary GREEN program which allows customer-owners to support renewable energy development both in the Pacific Northwest and in our own communities.
 GREEN program participants have the opportunity every year to select their favorite project to receive the grant funds.

 Only GREEN subscribers get to vote for their favorite renewable energy project through the GREEN Grant Program each year!
 View our Renewable Energy Program page to sign up for GREEN.

-Previous winners include Creswell Food Pantry, Lost Valley Education and Event Center, Pleasant Hill School District, and Mid Lane Cares, and The Love Project Food Pantry, and Al Kennedy High School.
+Previous winners of the GREEN Grant include Creswell Food Pantry, Lost Valley Education and Event Center, Pleasant Hill School District, Mid Lane Cares, The Love Project Food Pantry, and Al Kennedy High School.